youngflee/youngflee.github.io/_posts/2015-02-01-hopeful-epiphany.md

 title: A Hopeful Epiphany
 ---

 <i>This post is relic of a time gone by.
-While I don't think the way I do in this post anymore, my past and the ideas I came up with are still a part of me.
-So though this post might not be particularly entertaining, I hope it's, at the very least, interesting.</i><br /> <br />
+It's a little strange, and I don't think the way I did in this post anymore, but the ideas I came up with before are still a part of me, so I hope this is, at the very least, somewhat interesting.</i><br /> <br />

 {{ page.title }}
 ================